Jump to Camino Sanabrés Stages

 When I examine the standard route, almost half of the way to Dozón is on pavement, first on the OU-0406 out of Cea, then the OU-0402 all the way to the hamlet of A Ponte, through about kilometer six.
 The remaining eight kilometers to Dozón are on paths and country lanes.

-The elevation profile below shows the entire day of 31.6 kilometers via the Variante Oseira.
-The standard route through Piñor joins this profile in Castro Dozón, at 19 kilometers into the profile.
+The elevation profile below shows the entire day of 32.7 kilometers via the Variante Oseira.
+The standard route through Piñor joins this profile in Castro Dozón, after 19.6 kilometers into the profile.

 Elevation Profile, Camino Sanabrés, Cea to Estación de Lalín, Variante OseiraElevation Profile, Camino Sanabrés, Cea to Estación de Lalín, Variante Oseira

 Here is the elevation profile of the standard route through Piñor, from Cea to Estación de Lalín, a total of 27.1 kilometers.
-There is a long, steady climb, to a few meters higher than the Oseira route, but with a total elevation gain of 813 meters (2667 feet), only slightly less.
+There is a long, steady climb, to a few meters higher than the Oseira route, but with a total elevation gain of 813 meters (2667 feet), about 176 meters (577 feet) less.

-The standard route joins the Oseira route on this profile at about 14 kilometers.
+The standard route joins the Oseira route on this profile after about 14.5 kilometers.

 Elevation Profile, Camino Sanabrés, Cea to Estación de Lalín, Standard RouteElevation Profile, Camino Sanabrés, Cea to Estación de Lalín, Standard Route